khoivan29-byte/ETFs_Risk_Methodology-/README.md

-# This is where I begin my journey to learn quantitative finance.
+# This is where I begin my journey of learning quantitative finance.